TypeSwift/TypeSwift/README.md

 # TypeSwift
-A lightweight and typesafe multi-language library built for interfacing with your Node projects using native Swift.
+A lightweight and typesafe code generation library built for interfacing with your Node projects using Swift.

 ![Cover](https://github.com/TypeSwift/TypeSwift/assets/158503966/ad793b15-ae1d-461e-b4a6-600470474de5)